Nick Leddy: New York Islanders (2014–2021)

-On October 4, 2014, Leddy was traded to the New York Islanders in exchange for Ville Pokka, T. J. Brennan and Anders Nilsson.
+On October 4, 2014, just five days before the 2014–15 season began and with only one more season left on his contract, Leddy was traded to the New York Islanders in exchange for prospects, Ville Pokka, T. J. Brennan and Anders Nilsson.
 On February 24, 2015, Leddy and the Islanders agreed to a seven-year, $38.5 million contract.

-During the 2019–20 season, Leddy registered two goals in a 4-2 victory over the Ottawa Senators, including becoming the first Islanders defensemen in franchise history to score on a penalty shot on October 25, 2019.
+On October 25, 2019, shortly into the 2019–20 season, Leddy registered two goals on goaltender Anders Nilsson in a 4-2 victory over the Ottawa Senators, including becoming the first Islanders defensemen in franchise history to score on a penalty shot.